-Hamilton High School is now accepting SAS APPLICATIONS
+Hamilton High School will be accepting SAS APPLICATIONS

-(SAS transfers may be extended throughout the school year,
+(SAS transfers may be extended past the March 30 deadline,

 as space permits.)

 |For more information- please e-mail our SAS Coordinator at firstname.lastname@example.org|

 The Schools for Advanced Studies (SAS) is an option designed to support and expand Gifted/Talented Programs in schools throughout the District.
 The Schools for Advanced Studies Demonstration Sites provide high-level academic programs to serve the educational needs of gifted and high achieving learners.
 The Hamilton program serves students going into the 9th, 10th AND 11th Grade.
 The SAS Program is designed to expand student assessment and identification and to offer a differentiated instructional program.
 Gifted learners perform at remarkably high levels when assessed in comparison with others of their age/grade peers.
 Highly able learners should receive careful attention and differentiated program planning to ensure that their knowledge and skills are extended.

 SAS students at Hamilton are placed in classrooms with other SAS students and will take Honors level courses in 9th grade with the opportunity to select from more than 20 AP Courses in the 10th-12th grade, in addition to Honors classes.
 Additionally, we offer 3 World Languages from level one to AP level (Spanish, French and Arabic).
 Each year, Hamilton students are accepted into all major universities and colleges, including Ivy League and all UC/CSU campuses.

 • Development of independence and self direction

 • Acceleration in a discipline or across disciplines

 • Increased use of technology for research and multi-media presentations